On the Fundamental Impossibility of Hallucination Control in Large Language Models: Theoretical Framework

+For the idealized analysis in Theorem \ref{thm:private-knowledge-impossibility}, we require that the agent's valuation depends only on its own private knowledge configuration and that the configurations are statistically independent.
+That is restrictive, but it allows us to establish a baseline impossibility, which is then generalized in subsequent proofs that accommodate correlated beliefs.

-One of the critical and controversial assumptions we make is is that knowledge profiles $\theta_i$ are independently distributed.
-It should be noted that in transformers, heads may share layer-norm signals, residual streams, and optimizer state.
+In the realistic settings of transformers, heads may share layer-norm signals, residual streams, and optimizer state.
 That may result in \textit{correlated} (or, so called, affiliated) inference signals between token representations.
 Furthermore, the superposition hypothesis, introduced in mechanistic interpretability studies, suggests cooperative error-canceling due to strong correlations.

+There is a second, structural role for superposition, distinct from the correlation effect above.
+In an idealized polynomial shared-readout model, where more features than dimensions are packed into one residual stream read out by a single softmax, the sources share the one readout in common (all-source common support), which in this model witnesses the contestation condition of Definition \ref{def:contested}.
+In this model superposition is a structural source of the impossibility, and the disentangled limit, monosemanticity with disjoint response coordinates, is its escape.
+The correlation role governs error cancellation.
+The structural role governs whether the conservation transfers can balance at all, and the two should not be conflated.
+Whether a real transformer realizes this no-absorber behavior is an architectural hypothesis, not a generic fact: real superposition is sparse, and sparse wiring can leave an absorber.
+The mitigation reading, pushing toward monosemantic, output-disjoint representations, is a falsifiable design lever, not a guaranteed escape.

-To address that issue, we show that impossibility arises in both independent and correlated settings in general and in the LLM transformer environment.
-Namely, we refer to Green-Laffont theorem \cite{green1977characterization} in the independent private knowledge setting.
+We show that impossibility arises in both independent and correlated settings.
+We refer to Green-Laffont theorem \cite{green1977characterization} in the independent private knowledge setting.
 Then, we refer to the truthful probability elicitation and proper scoring theory introduced by Savage \cite{savage1971elicitation}, which does not require independent private knowledge.

-Also, Milgorm and Weber \cite{milgrom1982theory} showed with their linkage principle that strong correlations amplify competition in information revelation.
-In the LLM setting that means amplifying risk of hallucinations.
-Similarly, Roughgarden et al. \cite{roughgarden2016optimal} demonstrated that interdependent knowledge leads to violation of balancing information contributions.
-As we will see, in our setting that means violation of information conservation principle.
-For more results, see e.g. Myerson \cite{myerson2008perspectives}.